First Thoughts on Elm

 Abstract

-Elm and Purescript are both exceptional functional programming languages suitable for frontend development.
-While Elm is widely regarded as an accessible option for beginners transitioning from JavaScript or TypeScript, Purescript is preferred by enthusiasts of Haskell seeking a web-first alternative.
-In this post, I will present my initial impressions of Elm and compare it to Purescript.
-Furthermore, I will employ a depth-first search maze generation animation in both Purescript Halogen and Elm to assess their relative strengths and weaknesses.
+Elm is widely regarded as an accessible option for beginners transitioning from JavaScript or TypeScript.
+In this post, I will present my initial impressions of Elm by creating a depth-first search maze generation animation - this animation can be viewed in the heading.
+Additionally, I will discuss my thoughts on the Elm architecture.

 Functional Programming